RepEval2017/RepEval2017.github.io/shared_task.md

 <span class="c4"></span>

-<span class="c4">After the start of the competition, we will additionally release a small subset of the data that has been manually annotated to facilitate error analysis.</span>
+<span class="c4">We are also separately distributing a [small subset of the development data that has been manually annotated to facilitate error analysis](https://www.nyu.edu/projects/bowman/multinli/multinli_0.9_annotations.zip).</span>

 ### <span>Rules</span><span class="c25"> and evaluation</span>